-- 2 to 3 tablespoons tomato paste (I usually add more to taste)
+- 2 to 3 tablespoons tomato paste, or more to taste

 - 3 1/2 cups cooked, drained beans (save cooking liquid for water in recipe, if desired) or 2 15-ounce cans small white beans (such as Great Northern or Cannelini), rinsed

-- 1 pound short tube pasta (I usually use penne)
+- 1 pound short tube pasta or any pasta of choice, I like penne

 - 1 tablespoon minced fresh rosemary